yaydede/toolbox/YA_TextBook.md

 <img src="11-CART_files/figure-html/tr31-2.png" width="672" />

-We will use an example of predicting Baseball players’ salaries from the ISLR package [@ISLR_2021].
+We will use an example of predicting Baseball players’ salaries from the `ISLR` package.
 This data set is deduced from the Baseball fielding data set reflecting the fielding performance that includes the numbers of `Errors`, `Putouts` and `Assists` made by each player.

 ```r